nitad54448/yappari-5-1/README.md

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/explore_lambda.png)

-For the commands drt_explore and drt_search user defined values for the range to search can be set by values separated with & such as
+For drt_explore you can specify the defined values separated with & such as

-    drt_explore>>0.0001&0.01&256
+    drt_explore>>0.0001&0.01&99

+This will calculate 99 DRT datasets in the interval 0.001 and 0.01.
+For Gold optimization you need to specify the number of iterations, for instance this command will calculate 80 datasets in the 500 to 5000 iterations interval:

+    drt_search>>500&5000&80

 ## About ##
 Brief help listing the version of the program.